google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-media-updates.md

 ## Allow protected content playback by default on Android {: #protected-content-allowed-by-default }

-In Chrome 70 for Android, the default value of “protected content” site setting changes from “Ask first” to “Allowed”, lowering the friction associated with playback of such media.
+In Chrome 70 for Android, the default value of the “protected content” site setting changes from “Ask first” to “Allowed”, lowering the friction associated with playback of such media.
 This change is possible, in part, because of additional steps taken to clear media licenses alongside cookies and site data, ensuring that media licenses are not used by sites to track users who have cleared browsing data.

 <div class="attempt-right">
 <figure>